Gaurav23154/t-shirt-customiser/README.md

 ## Interview Availability

 I am available for interviews on the following dates and times:
-- Weekdays: 10 AM - 4 PM EST
+- Weekdays: 10 AM - 4 PM IST
 - Weekends: By appointment

 Please contact me at [gauravjaiswal1098@gmail.com] to schedule an interview.